 Learn about and experience the work of a signalman

-The signalman uses the cloth to protect the levers from sweaty hands.
+The signalman used the cloth to protect the levers.

 Signalmen communicated with nearby signal boxes using a system of bell codes.